vega/vega-lite/CONTRIBUTING.md

 ### Publishing

 To make a release, run `npm run release`.
 After the release notes are generated (from commits), please take a look to clean up so they are readable to the community.
 Triggered by the GitHub release, the CI will automatically deploy the website and update the schema repo.
+The website deployment will require an approval from the maintainers on GitHub.

 ## Suggested Programming Environment.